kawaiiDango/pano-scrobbler/README.md

 #### Android only (except TV):

-- Scrobble from music recognition apps: Shazam, Ambient Music Mod and Audile
+- Scrobble from apps that identify music playing around you: Shazam, Ambient Music Mod and Audile
 - Scrobbling the new Pixel Now Playing app (since the March 2026 Pixel feature drop) is possible only with root and KieronQuinn's Xposed module [Public Compute Services](https://github.com/KieronQuinn/PublicComputeServices)